SignalK/SensESP/README.md

 In the examples below, `sensesp` is used as the device name.

-You can configure your device with any web browser by going to
+You can configure your device with any web browser by putting the IP address of your device into the URL field of the browser, or by going to

     http://sensesp.local

+Everything that is configurable on a "live" device will be in the menu that appears.
+You can also restart the device from that menu, and even reset the device to factory settings.

+(OBSOLETE?)
 SensESP also implements a RESTful configuration API.
 A list of possible configuration keys can be retrieved from:

     http://sensesp.local/config